Are you doing a siding project?

 Consider a Wider Starting Strip

-There are several options of starter strip available for starting vinyl siding.
+There are several options of starter strips available for starting vinyl siding.
 Most people are inclined to use the thinner starter to get things going because it’s more affordable—but this is a bad move.
-Spend the extra money and invest in 3-1/2″ starter strip.
-During your installation, make sure that at least 1″ of the starter strip hangs down over top of the foundation of the house, and drop it down as low as you can while installing the strip properly.
+Spend the extra money and invest in a 3-1/2″ starter strip.
+During your installation, make sure that at least 1″ of the starter strip hangs down over the top of the foundation of the house, and drop it down as low as you can while installing the strip properly.

 The more that the foundation is covered by the starter strip, the better the siding is going to protect the house against rain, snow, and anything else that nature throws at it.